Friday, April 17, 2026

 There is nothing in The Bible to support Solomon being any kind of Mage nor does he perform any miracles.
 The only Biblical basis for Solomon potentially being a Caster would be the same logic by which Shakesphere and Alexandre Dumas are Casters, apparently just being a sufficiently influential writer can make you a type of Caster and Solomon is the traditional author of some of The Bible, Proverbs, Ecclesiastes, Song of Songs and two of the Psalms.
 Yet even that is far from what he's mainly known for.

 And Martha in Fate/ is even more divorced from who she is Biblically, she’s basically a French Hero given the role she plays in FGO.
-I have to admit what defined her character in her Gospel appearances is being a House Wife, hard to see how taming an Ankylosaurus/Euoplocephalus naturally extends from that.
+I have to admit what defined her character in her Gospel appearances is essentially being a House Wife, hard to see how taming an Ankylosaurus/Euoplocephalus naturally extends from that.
 But also since she’s New Testament she’s someone Jewish players of the game would feel hesitant to say represents them.

 So the thought has entered my head of what if we made an effort to give the Ancient Israelites a true Servant for each Class like so many other cultures have?